groundlight/framegrab/README.md

 Similarly, to use Intel RealSense cameras, you must install `pyrealsense2`.

-If you don't intend to use these camera types, you don't need to install any of these extra packages.
+If you don't intend to use these camera types, you don't need to install these extra packages.

 ## Usage